ganevniko/ganevniko.github.io/_posts/2019-10-12-logistic_regression_intuition.markdown

 Once the inputs are transformed into probabilities, we chose a threshold and say for example if the probability is more than 0.5 it’s labeled ‘Yes’ or one and if it is less than 0.5 it is labeled ‘No’ or zero.
 In the above formula of the sigmoid function, ‘t’ represents for example the equation from a multiple linear regression.

-Multivariate linear regression equation: ŷ i=Xi1∙w1+Xi2∙w2+Xi3∙w3+...+Xin∙wn
+Multivariate linear regression equation:<br>
+ŷ i=Xi1∙w1+Xi2∙w2+Xi3∙w3+...+Xin∙wn

-Multivariate logistic regression:
+Multivariate logistic regression:<br>
 P(class=1) = 1/(1+e- ŷ i)  where  ŷ i=Xi1∙w1+Xi2∙w2+Xi3∙w3+...+Xin∙wn

 **Cost Function**